How to Build an Emergency Savings FundPublished on September 30, 2021 by Daniel Azzoli

 So, how do you prepare yourself?
 Have an emergency savings fund at the ready!
 While that may be easier said than done, if you follow the right plan and arm yourself with the right tips and tricks to find a little extra room in your budget, a healthy emergency fund may be within your reach.

-In this article, we’re going to dive into the ins and outs of an emergency savings fund, talk about what they should be used for, go over the steps you can take to start building an emergency fund, and look at some tips to help you start contributing to it.
+In this article, we’re going to dive into the ins and outs of an emergency savings fund, talk about what they should be used for, look at how to start an emergency fund, and answer some important questions like, “how much emergency savings should I have?”

 What is an Emergency Savings Fund and Why do You Need One?

 The purpose of an emergency fund is fairly simple.
 It’s money that you put aside solely for the purpose of dealing with any emergency expenses that may suddenly pop up.
-This could be for something like an emergency medical expense, car repair, or home repair.
+Occurrences like an emergency medical expense, car repair, or home repair may all be reasons why you’d want to set up your very own emergency savings fund.

-While it’s important to understand what it’s meant to be used for, it’s equally as important to know when you shouldn’t use it.
+While it’s important to understand what it’s meant to be used for, it’s equally as important to know what you shouldn’t use it for.
 This money shouldn’t go towards your next shopping spree, the new tiling you’ve been meaning to put in your bathroom, or your year-end family vacation.

 They’re also useful in that they may be able to prevent you from having to take on debt to handle your emergency.
-While credit cards and unsecured personal loans can be useful in certain situations, having emergency savings at the ready can help you avoid taking on debt in the first place.
+While credit cards and unsecured personal loans – like installment loans or flex loans – can be useful in certain situations, having emergency savings at the ready can help you avoid taking on debt in the first place.

 How Much Should You Save in Your Emergency Fund and Where Should You Put it?